MicrosoftDocs/office-developer-msproject-xml-docs/project-xml-data-interchange/agilemode-element.md

 A value that represents what mode the project is in.
 The modes are 0 for scrum, 1 for Kanban and 2 for none.
+If the element isn't specified, the mode is defaulted to none.

     <AgileMode>
       IntegerValue